 In a modern-day eden three miles west of downtown Sonoma lies Stone Edge Farm, a small winery dedicated to organic wine making and olive oil production.
 John "Mac" and Leslie McQuown purchased the property some 22 years ago at the bottom of Sonoma Mountain, naming it for a century-old stone wall that bordered a bygone sheep pasture.
 They eventually expanded the farm to its present-day 16 acres, with 4.4 acres of vines as the centrepiece.
+Over the years they have enlisted some of the finest architects, designers, gardeners, craftsmen and artisans - from stone masons to woodworkers - to create a working farm that not only is healthy, prolific and sustainable but also gracefully beautiful.
+With more than a hundred heirloom vegetables plus olive groves, fruit trees, ornamental plants, herbs, chickens, and beehives, in addition to grapevines, the farm is a wondrously diverse and productive organic garden on a large scale.

 In 2004, Mac McQuown co-founded Stone Edge Farm Estate Vineyards & Winery with winemaker Jeff Baker.
 Together with Sonoma's preeminent organic viticulturist, Phil Coturri, they now run three vineyards - Stone Edge, Mount Pisgah, and Silver Cloud, which share ideal conditions for growing Cabernet Sauvignon grapes with Bordeaux-like character.